 Is there an age limit to have my child baptized?

-For children 7 years and older, additional baptismal preparation sessions must be scheduled under the Rite of Christian Initiation of Children (RCIA) Please refer to the RCIC program under Sacramental Preparation for Youth.
+For children 7 years and older, additional baptismal preparation sessions must be scheduled under the Rite of Christian Initiation of Children (RCIA) Please refer to the RCIA program under Sacramental Preparation for Youth.

 How does an adult age 18 and over seek baptism?